kyma-project/btp-manager/docs/user/tutorials/04-40-create-service-in-cluster.md

 After successfully installing your Secret, create a service instance and a service binding.

 > [!NOTE]
-> This section provides a real example with the real `xsuaa` service.
-Use your real Secret to complete the procedure successfully.
+> This section provides an example with the Authorization and Trust Management (`xsuaa`) service.
+Create your Secret following this example:

 ## Procedure